xypiao97/xypiao97/README.md

 ### Hi, I'm XinYu Piao (HeumWoo Park) 👋

 - 👨‍🎓 Education:
-   - Ph.D in the Department of Electrical and Computer Engineering, Korea University, Seoul, South Korea (Mar.
+   - Ph.D in the Department of Electrical and Computer Engineering, Korea University (Mar.
 2020 ~ Feb.
 2025)
-   - B.S. in the School of Electrical Engineering, Korea University, Seoul, South Korea (Mar.
+   - B.S. in the School of Electrical Engineering, Korea University (Mar.
 2016 ~ Feb.
-2020).
+2020)
 - 👨‍💻 My interests:
    - Systems for AI
    - Deep Learning